ellaslist Takes Flight at iFLY Downunder Indoor Sky Diving

 There is no denying that as far as family experiences go, indoor skydiving is on the expensive side.
 However, it is an experience that makes memories that will last a lifetime.

-Where: iFLY Downunder is located at 123 Mulgoa Rd, Penrith (on the front doorstep of the Penrith Panthers Entertainment complex)
+Where: 123 Mulgoa Rd, Penrith (on the front doorstep of the Penrith Panthers Entertainment complex)

-Cost: The cost varies depending on when you fly, how many flights you take and how many people you are flying with.
+Cost: From $89 for the basic introduction package.
+The cost varies depending on when you fly, how many flights you take and how many people you are flying with.
 Discounts are available for return visits.
-Details can be found on the iFly Down Under website.